 4. Black Garlic

 Black garlic is a type of fermented garlic that originated in Asian cultures.
 To make black garlic, whole bulbs of garlic are fermented at high temperatures, resulting in black cloves that taste both sweet and savoury.
 The pungent smell is subdued in the fermenting process, so while the taste is still there, the bad breath that typically accompanies garlic is not.
 Black garlic has double the number of disease-fighting antioxidants as raw garlic.
-This one is on my agenda again for 2022.
+This one is on my agenda again for fall.

 5. Chia seeds